Soberia/bypasshub/README.md

 `bypasshub` just consists of a bunch of `Docker` containers.

-`NGINX` role is an entry point for all the incoming connections to limit the attack surface.
+`NGINX` role is an entry point for all the incoming connections.
 From there, the incoming connection gets redirected to its destination based on the destination port.
 For TLS-based connections on TCP ports, the connection is routed based on specified [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication) value and if there is no match, a dummy webpage will be returned instead to mimic a real web server's behavior when confronted with national firewall active probing.

-For now, `Xray-core` proxy and `OpenConnect` VPN servers are available to use.
-It may change if they're not safe anymore or a better candidate becomes available in the future.

-All of the `Xray-core` and `OpenConnect` clients are isolated and can't communicate with each other or with other containers on the network with an exception for sending the DNS queries to the `BIND` caching DNS server.
+Currently, `Xray-core` proxy and `OpenConnect` VPN servers are available.
+The clients of these services are isolated and can't communicate with each other or with other containers on the network with an exception for sending the DNS queries to the `BIND` caching DNS server.

 All of the containers run as a non-privileged user except the `OpenConnect`.